 “It’s revolutionary,” Jerge said.

-The club plans to train a team on the SPOT unit and provide screenings throughout the community, MacBride said.
+Local Lions Club members want to train a team on the SPOT unit and provide screenings throughout the community.

 The Lions Club also collects hearing aids and about 2,500 pairs of glasses annually.
 Glasses and hearing aids can be dropped off at Tega Cay Eye Care, InFocus Eye Care, 1701 First Baxter Crossing in Baxter Village and the Tega Cay Pharmacy, 729 Crossroads Plaza in Fort Mill.